Images and technical details of Fiat's all-new, all-electric Fiat 500 have been leaked online ahead of its official reveal.

 UPDATE: The Fiat 500e has now been revealed - full story here

-Earlier this year, Fiat said it would invest €700 million (about £610m) on its Mini Electric rival, to include a new production line in Mirafiori, Italy.
+Technical details of the new Fiat 500 electric city car have also surfaced on the Mini Electric rival, whcih will be built onnew production line in Mirafiori, Italy.
 Fiat hopes to produce 80,000 examples of the new 500e.

-The car will be sold alongside the existing 500, which will continue to be powered by conventional petrol engines as well as receiving styling and technical updates.
+The car will be sold alongside the existing Fiat 500, which will continue to be powered by conventional petrol engines as well as receiving styling and technical updates.

-The all-new electric 500 will sit on a bespoke electric car platform, according to Fiat boss Olivier François, with the same platform potentially earmarked for use if the new Panda-inspired Centoventi concept makes production.
+The all-new electric 500 will sit on a bespoke electric car platform, according to Fiat boss Olivier François, with the same platform potentially earmarked for use if the Fiat Panda-inspired Centoventi concept makes production.
 The electric 500 will be a key part of Fiat's transformation in Europe into a brand focusing on small, electrified city cars.

 "The car will stay true to everything you know about the 500, but will be entirely new," said François.
 "Under the skin, it will be radically different, but otherwise you will recognise the size and proportions.